cnoe-io/idpbuilder/examples/ref-implementation/README.md

 ## Application with cloud resources.

-Similarly to the above, we can deploy an application with cloud resources using Backstage templates.
+Similar to the above, we can deploy an application with cloud resources using Backstage templates.
 In this example, we will create an application with a S3 Bucket.

 Choose a template named `App with S3 bucket`, type `demo3` as the name, then choose a region to create this bucket in.